 To access your official course details for the year you started your degree, please visit the handbook

-The Graduate Diploma of Journalism will build and enhance the professional skills you need to meet head on the opportunities and challenges of twenty-first century news and media industries.Read More
+The Graduate Diploma of Journalism will build and enhance the professional skills you need to meet head on the opportunities and challenges of the contemporary news and media industries.Read More

-To qualify for the Graduate Diploma of Journalism, a student must successfully complete 6 of the units listed below and 2 electives.
+To qualify for the award of Graduate Diploma of Journalism, students must successfully complete 6 credit points from the units listed below and 2 credit points of electives.

-Electives may be chosen from the remaining units below or from any other postgraduate course in the School of Communication and Creative Arts; students who intend to move from a diploma to a Masters are strongly advised to take ACX701 Communication Concepts for their two elective credits.
+Electives may be chosen from the remaining units below or from any other postgraduate course in the School of Communication and Creative Arts; students who intend to move from the diploma into the Master of Communication are strongly advised to take

 Campuses by intake

 Campus availability varies per trimester.
 This means that a course offered in Trimester 1 may not be offered in the same location for Trimester 2 or 3.
 Read more to learn where this course will be offered throughout the year.

 - Burwood (Melbourne)